 As a member of The Association of Pet Dog Trainers, Gail strongly believes in continuous education.
 She attends APDT's annual conferences as well as attempt to study with some of the best trainers and behaviorists in the field.
 Attending workshops and seminars as much as possible, Gail stays on attuned to new information which only will make her classes the best they can be.

 Her sport of choice is a toss up between AKC Tracking and Agility.
 Since 1999 she has been involved in both.
 At that time her young GSD, Madison, started Tracking and SAR Training and took her first agility class.
 Falling in love with the relationship building potential of both sports she has been going to seminars and teaching ever since.
-Her Border Collie Quinn has several titles in agility and has his TD title.
+Her Border Collie, Quinn, has his master title in agility, and has his tracking, and rally titles.
 Even though competing is important, the relationship between the handler and dog out weighs any title recieved.
-She is starting her Parson Russell Terrier with the VST tracking training as well as agility.
+She is starting her Parson Russell Terrier, Tayt, with the VST tracking training as well as agility.
+He now has his master titles in agility.
 She encourages anyone interested in creating a stronger relationship with their dog to investigate some sort of sport with their dog.
 That sport could be anything your dog loves to do ...
 What does your dog like?!

 Gaia, a Belgian Malinois, happened upon Gail in 2014 which she welcomed happily into the pack as if she was their since 8 weeks.
 At that time, Gaia was believed to be 7-8 months.
 Since then she has almost earned her master titles in agility.
 "Gaia is an angel.
 She is eager to play any game I show her!"
 Gail says.